-As February is LGBT+ History Month, it’s time to revisit exactly what it is that we celebrate during this momentous occasion and remember the issues the LGBTQ+ community still fight to this day.
+As June is Pride Month, it’s time to revisit exactly what it is that we celebrate during this momentous occasion and remember the issues the LGBTQ+ community still fight to this day.
 From heartbreaking coming out stories, to the harsh realities that people of both queer and transgender backgrounds have faced throughout time, we’ve put together an essential list of books to further your education on LGBTQ+ history and culture.

 1. Boy Erased

 Now an award-winning film, Boy Erased is a memoir written by Garrard Conley, retelling the struggles of his childhood in which he was forced to enrol in conversion therapy by his religious family.
 The book exposes the harsh realities of gay conversion programmes, which Conley suggests lack compassion and cause more harm than good.